UW-Madison-DSI/uw-jekyll-theme/README.md

 http://127.0.0.1:4000/uw-jekyll-theme/
 ```

-#### Local Setup (Using Docker)
+#### Docker

-If you are running on Windows, we recommend that you run this application using Docker, which can be peformed as follows:
+If you are running on Windows, we recommend that you run this application using Docker, which can be performed as follows:

 - First, install [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).
 - Finally, run the following command that will pull a pre-built image from DockerHub and will run your website.